 How do you get people pumped about an upcoming event?
-Start with an awesome poster.
+Create an awesome poster.

-Posters are one of the oldest, most tried and true ways to get the word out about upcoming events.
-And there’s a reason for that–they’re versatile and can be shared across multiple channels (both in print and online.
+Posters are one of the oldest, most tried and true ways to get the word out about an event.
+There’s a reason for that — they’re versatile and can be shared across multiple channels.

 Depending on the type of event you’re promoting, you might not want to go for a crazy, out-there design.
 Sometimes, it’s better to settle on a modern and professional poster design.